Ten0TenZero Project

 5–10 minutes of stretching (especially hips, calves, and hamstrings).

-Why?
 Because it reduces tightness that changes your stride, protects your joints, improves recovery between sessions, and keeps “little aches” from turning into “big problems.”

 Every day in this program includes: